pi-H20/pi-front-end/README.md

 # Pi-H20 front-end

 ## Description
 WaterMyPlant is a Raspberry Pi enabled app that allows users to water their plants remotely.
 This repo holds the client, which has continuous integration and was deployed via AWS Cloud Formation.
+The front-end contains the code and interface for the user to interact with the Raspberry Pi.

 ***
 ### Git clone this repo